castanhojfc/recipe_finder/README.md

 ## Hi there 👋 thank you for taking a look at my code!

-I'm Francisco Castanho and I will take this opportunity to leave as much details as possible to make going trough this work easier.
+I'm Francisco Castanho and I will take this opportunity to leave some details to make going trough this work easier.

 The application is deployed [here](https://recipe-finder-blue-darkness-8237.fly.dev/).